shreyakapadia10/Bike-Rental-System/README.md

 2. BikeOperator
 3. Admin

-bike user can rant a bike.
+bike user can rent a bike.